z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_Interfaces.md

 | [ICI/NCI]         |         | Not supported.
 Keyword is flagged as ignored with a warning message (Level 4 Mnote)                               |
 | [LEW/NLW]         |         | Not supported.
 Keyword is flagged as ignored with a warning message (Level 4 Mnote)                               |

+**Note 1:** Option `DFR`:

-**Note 1:** Option RRN for access to RRDS was defined by Melvyn, but is not documented for IBM VSAM.
+**Note 2:** Option RRN for access to RRDS was defined by Melvyn, but is not documented for IBM VSAM.
 Instead we use option KEY to indicate access by RRN to a RRDS.

-**Note 2:** Options LSR and GSR were defined by Melvyn, but will not be implemented on z390.
+**Note 3:** Options LSR and GSR were defined by Melvyn, but will not be implemented on z390.

+#### BUFSP=

+Maximum buffer space in virtual storage for this cluster.

+This is the combined size in bytes of all buffers allocated for this cluster.
+If `(BUFND + BUFNI) * Block_size` exceeds the value specified for `BUFSP`, then `BUFND` and `BUFNI` will be reduced proportionally to keep the total allocation below the limit specified in the `BUFSP` parameter.

+#### BUFND=

+Number of data buffers to allocate for this ACB.
+Specify a number between 1 and 65535.
+When over-allocating (see `BUFSP` parameter above) fewer data buffers will be allocated than requested.

+#### BUFNI=

+Number of index buffers to allocate for this ACB.
+Specify a number between 1 and 65535.
+When over-allocating (see `BUFSP` parameter above) fewer index buffers will be allocated than requested.
+#### RMODE31=

+Specifies whether buffers and/or control blocks should be allocated below the 16M line, or may be allocated above the 16M line.
+The default is `NONE`.

+The following keywords are supported:
+- `NONE` Control Blocks and buffers below 16M
+- `CB` Control Blocks above or below 16M, buffers below 16M
+- `BUFF` Control Blocks below 16M, buffers above or below 16M
+- `ALL` Control Blocks and buffers above 16M or below 16M

+#### STRNO=

+Number of concurrent requests allowable for this ACB.
+Specify a number between 1 and 255.
+The default is 1.

+#### BSTRNO=

+Beginning number of concurrent requests allocated to this ACB when a path is opened.
+Specify a number between 1 and 255.
+The default is 1.